 Pack your bags!

-This fun and creative ESL will get your students thinking about how to express quantities in English.
-Tell them that they are going to imagine they are going on holiday for one week and have to pack a bag.
+Tell your students that they are going to imagine they are going on holiday for one week and have to pack a bag.
 Divide the class into two or three groups.
 Students will work together to decide what they need to bring.
 They should use a mix of quantifiers and exact amounts:

 Three pairs of shorts.